MarginaliaSearch/MarginaliaSearch/run/readme.md

 ### 5. You should now be able to access the system.

+By default, the docker-compose file publishes the following ports:

 | Address                 | Description      |
 |-------------------------|------------------|
 | http://localhost:8080/ | User-facing GUI  |
 | http://localhost:8081/ | Operator's GUI   |

 Note that the operator's GUI does not perform any sort of authentication.
-Preferrably don't expose it publicly, but if you absolutely must, use a proxy or Basic Auth to add security.
+Preferably don't expose it publicly, but if you absolutely must, use a proxy or Basic Auth to add security.

 ### 6. Download Sample Data